 MEMBER LOGIN CONTACT US

-The senior mini-lessons are designed for senior students (aged 17-18) looking to hone their authentic critical thinking (ACT), link their subject knowledge to the real-world, and strengthen their university application profile.
+The senior mini-lessons are designed for senior students (17-18) looking to hone their authentic critical thinking (ACT), link subject knowledge to the real-world, and strengthen their university application profiles.

 The mini-lessons enable teachers to encourage authentic critical thinking, tutors to deliver meaningful PSE sessions, EPQ coordinators to kick-start projects, and careers departments to develop university and life skills.